Spinal Deformities Treatment

 Overview

-Spinal deformity is an abnormal alignment or curve of the bony vertebral column.
+A spinal deformity is an abnormal alignment or curve of the bony vertebral column.
 It occurs when the spine varies by more than 10 degrees from the natural curvature.
 When viewed from the side, a normal spine stands upright and has a natural curve that resembles the shape of the letter ‘S’.
-Looking at an individual from the front or back, the spine should appear straight, with symmetrical shoulders and a level pelvis.
+Looking at an individual from the front or back, the spine should appear straight, with symmetrical shoulders and a levelled pelvis.

 Spine Anatomy